 Step 2: When driving the pipe under the sidewalk, it’s important to keep it level.
 To ensure this, remove the grass so the pipe will sit down below the bottom edge of the concrete.
 Using a spade, dig out a section of grass about 6 inches longer than the pipe itself.
 This will provide plenty of room for driving the pipe underneath the sidewalk with a sledgehammer.

-To keep the pipe level as we drive it across, we have to remove the grass so the pipe will sit down below the bottom edge of the concrete.
-Make room for the pipe by taking your spade and begin digging out a section of grass just about 6 inches longer than the pipe itself.
-This will give us plenty of room for driving the pipe underneath the walk with our hammer.
-Take a trenching shovel or a small spade and clean out the debris at the bottom of the trench.
-Now take your conduit with the pinched end and begin to stick it under the bottom edge of the concrete.
-You’re going to want to make sure that the pipe sits level down in this trench and is parallel with the top of the concrete.
-A small to medium-size sledgehammer will give you enough force to push it through.
+Step 3: With a trenching shovel or a small spade, clean out the debris at the bottom of the trench.
+Now take the conduit with the pinched end and stick it under the bottom edge of the concrete.
+Make sure that the pipe sits level down in this trench and is parallel with the top of the concrete.
+A small to medium-sized sledgehammer will provide enough force to push it through.

 Step 4: Once the pipe has been driven through and is visible on the other side, take a Sawzall and cut off the end.
 Now simply slide the cable through the pipe and out the other side.

 Step 5: With your cable in place, you can now put your sod back in the trench and compact it into place.